python-trio/trio/docs/source/reference-io.rst

    This is problematic because DNS lookups are a blocking operation.

-   :meth:`resolve_local_address` and :meth:`resolve_remote_address`
+   For simplicity, trio forbids such usages: hostnames must be "pre-resolved" to numeric addresses before they are passed to socket methods like :meth:`bind` or :meth:`connect`.
+In most cases this can be easily accomplished by calling either :meth:`resolve_local_address` or :meth:`resolve_remote_address`.

-   **Modern defaults:** And finally, we took the opportunity of making a new API with minimal backwards-compatibility concerns to update several defaults.
-You can always use :meth:`setsockopt` to change these back, but for trio sockets by default:
+   **Modern defaults:** And finally, we took the opportunity to update the defaults for several socket options that were stuck in the 1980s.
+You can always use :meth:`setsockopt` to change these back, but for trio sockets:

    1. Everywhere except Windows, ``SO_REUSEADDR`` is enabled by default.
 This is almost always what you want, but if you're in